 As an immigration lawyer, Mara pursued her passion for public policy, human rights, and social justice.
 She advocated for victims of human trafficking, domestic violence and political persecution, representing clients from all over the world.
 In 2005, Mara co-founded the Alaska Immigration Justice Project (now the Alaska Institute of Justice), a non-profit that provides legal and language services to immigrants and addresses human rights issues in Alaska.

-Mara works with the Alaska Court System promoting access to justice, and with the Anchorage Museum on northern scholarship and research.
-She also serves on the board of directors for the Alaska Institute of Justice, Welcoming America and the Anti-Defamation League–Pacific Northwest.
+Mara works with the Alaska Court System to promote access to justice, and with the Anchorage Museum on northern scholarship and research.
+Focussing her talents on equity issues, Mara also serves on the board of directors for the Alaska Institute of Justice, Welcoming America and the Anti-Defamation League–Pacific Northwest.